Best Pediatric Nurse Practitioner Programs in New York

 Campus Based - Visit Website

-Stony Brook University's Pediatric Primary Care Nurse Practitioner program prepares nurses as expert providers of primary healthcare to children and their families.
-This Master of Science in Nursing concentration focuses on promoting health, identifying risks, and managing acute and chronic illnesses.
-The 45-credit program uses a distance education format with on-site requirements, covering advanced health assessment, clinical pharmacology, and evidence-based practice.
-It develops skills for roles as educators, leaders, consultants, advocates, and change agents.
-Prospective students should check the university's website for current admissions requirements, application deadlines, and tuition costs.
+Stony Brook University's Nursing, MS program with a Pediatric Primary Care Nurse Practitioner concentration prepares nurses as expert providers of primary healthcare to children and families.
+This 45-credit campus-based program focuses on promoting health, identifying risks, and managing acute and chronic illnesses through advanced health assessment, clinical pharmacology, and evidence-based practice.
+The program develops skills for roles as educators, leaders, consultants, advocates, and change agents.
+As a master's level program, it requires entrance exams for admission.
+The curriculum includes comprehensive clinical practice courses and prepares graduates for advanced pediatric nursing roles.

 RN to MSN - Pediatric Primary Care Nurse Practitioner